No. of pages 272

 This book has been graded for interest at 8-12 years.

 There are 272 pages in this book.
-This book was published 2013 by Simon & Schuster .
+This book was published in 2013 by Simon & Schuster .

 Frances O Roark Dowell is the editor and co-founder of Dream/Girl, an arts magazine for girls and has been Poet in Residence at Duke University.
 She has had dozens of poems published in literary journals, and is the author of two previous children's novels, Dovey Coe and Where I'd Like to Be.
 She lives in North Carolina with her husband and two sons.